High Output Management by Andy Grove

 Making hybrid organizations work

-You need a way to ensure the resources of functional groups are allocated and delivered to meet the needs of mission-oriented units.
+To make hybrid organizations work, you need a way to ensure that the resources of functional groups are allocated and delivered to meet the needs of mission-oriented units.
+The professional methods, practices, and standards are set by the functional manager while general managers give mission-oriented priorities by focusing people on specific problems.

-Dual reporting is a tax on your managers’ patience but is required to understand the needs and thought processes of peers and their mission-oriented manager.
+Dual reporting is certainly a tax on productivity as it requires everyone to understand the needs and thought processes of their peers but there is no real alternative when you need to manage hybrid organizations.

 The two-plane organization